767251930/osate2-dfmea/README.md

 ### Use of DFMEA Plug-in

-1. Instantiate the top level system `integration.functional` from `integration.aadl` file outline.
+1. Instantiate the top level system `integration.functional` from `integration.aadl` file outline

    `1:Double click integration.aadl`-> `2:Right click System integration.functional from Outline` -> `3:Instantiate`

-   The instances file `integration_integration_functional_Instance.aaxl2` will be generated in `instances` folder of project.
+   The instances file `integration_integration_functional_Instance.aaxl2` will be generated in `instances` folder of project

 ![instantiate](./imgs/instantiate.png)

-2. Select the target instantiation file(.aaxl2)。
+2. Select the target instantiation file(.aaxl2)
-3. From the top menu bar, click on: `Analyses` -> `DFMEA` -> `Run Failure Mode Effect and Analysis`。
+3. From the top menu bar, click on: `Analyses` -> `DFMEA` -> `Run Failure Mode Effect and Analysis`
-4. Select the focus component to analyze（The plugin will first automatically select the component recorded with attribute `AIAG_VDA::Head` in the top-level component as the focus component）。
+4. Select the focus component to analyze（The plugin will first automatically select the component recorded with attribute `AIAG_VDA::Head` in the top-level component as the focus component）
 5. Check the analysis related options

 - `Only show failure modes...` : After checking, only the `error state` and `out error out propagation` in the failure propagation, as well as other failure element with FMEA attributes, will be output in the failure analysis.